tani/markdown-it-mathjax3/README.md

 Add Math to your Markdown

-KaTeX is fast.
-This plugin makes it easy to support it in your markdown.
+[KaTeX](https://github.com/Khan/KaTeX) is a faster alternative to MathJax.
+This plugin makes it easy to support in your markdown.

+Need convincing?
+Check out the comparative benchmark: [KaTeX vs MathJax](https://jsperf.com/katex-vs-mathjax/42)

 ## Usage